 The Engineering Physics program, offered in cooperation with the Department of Physics, leads to the degree of BSc in Engineering Physics.
 It is more fundamental than the Electrical Engineering program and provides students with an extensive background in mathematics and physics.
+Within the program is the Nanoengineering Option which focuses on aspects of the emerging field of nanotechnology and provides a more interdisciplinary perspective appropriate to that field

-Students who want to take Engineering Physics must have a high standing in mathematics and physics and normally are required to have a minimum GPA of 3.3 in the first year.
+Students who want to take Engineering Physics must have a high standing in mathematics and physics and normally are required to have a minimum GPA of 3.0 in the first year.
 Exceptions to this rule may be made by the Chair of the Department of Electrical and Computer Engineering.